Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

  * @param prevDepositShares The number of deposit shares the staker had in the strategy prior to the increase
  * @param addedShares The number of deposit shares added by the staker *
- * @dev Note that if the either the staker's current operator has been slashed 100% for `strategy`, OR the
+ * @dev Note that if either the staker's current operator has been slashed 100% for `strategy`, OR the
  * staker has been slashed 100% on the beacon chain such that the calculated slashing factor is 0, this
  * method WILL REVERT.
  */